Access Control Systems Gate/Garage/Door Automation Solutions

 Once you choose a sliding system, the next decision is whether to use a track-based or cantilever design.

 Track sliding gates run along a ground rail.
-They require precise leveling and are sensitive to debris, water, and ground movement.
+They require precise levelling and are sensitive to debris, water, and ground movement.

 Cantilever gates, on the other hand, are suspended above the ground and supported by rollers.
 They are often better suited for difficult sites because: